Keyboard shortcuts

 • incorrect login details;

-• a server being offline;
+• the server being offline;

 PSTN